svanomm/web-search-mcp/README.md

 - Open an issue on GitHub
 - Submit a pull request
 - Share your experience with different models or MCP clients

-Your feedback helps make this tool better for everyone in the MCP community.